telerik/winforms-docs/scheduler/data-binding/introduction.md

 ![scheduler-data-binding-introduction 001](images/scheduler-data-binding-introduction001.png)

->note The active view cannot be changed if the new view is not in the accessible interval.
+>tip The active view cannot be changed if the new view is not in the accessible interval.
 >

 * __AppointmentTitleFormat__ is fed to a String.Format() call and supplies parameters for Start, End, Subject and Location in that order.
 So for example you could assign a string with a format like this: Starts: {0} Ends: {1} Subject: {2} Location: {3}